Code-Institute-Submissions/story-chain/README.md

 **User story: As a user, I want to be able to add a new story.**

-* After an user is logged in, a 'Add' button appears in the navigation, as well as in their profile.
+* After an user is logged in, an 'Add' button appears in the navigation, as well as in their profile.
 This will prompt a form for them to fill.
 After a successful submit action, the story will be displayed on both the home page as well as their profile page.
 Before hitting submit, the user also has an option to cancel the action by clicking the 'cancel' button.
 Appropriate feedback is given by flash messages after clicking the 'submit' button.

 ***Edit an existing story***

 **User story: As a user, I want to be able to edit the new story.**

 * A user that is the writer of an story (and/or content) will have buttons presented under that content that allows them to edit it.
 This is only visible if the logged in user also matches the user that has submitted the content.
 A form is given to be filled and after a successful submission, the user is redirected to the home page and presented with an appropriate flash message.
 There is also a button that let's the user cancel it's action and return to the home page if he should so desire.

 ***Delete story***

 **User story: As a user, I want to be able to delete the stories I have started.**
 * After clicking the 'Read More' button in a story from the home page and if the current user is also the author of the story, a 'edit' and a 'delete' button will appear.
 After the user clicks the 'delete' button, it will prompt a modal, warning the user that deleting the content seriously affects the flow of the story.
 A user can then either click a 'cancel' button which will close the modal or click 'delete' once more.
 This will then delete the story form the database, homepage and the profile.
 An appropriate flash message will be given.

 ***Creating, editing and deleting content to an existing story***